thtrieu/darkflow/README.md

 ./flow --model cfg/yolo-3c.cfg --train --trainer adam
 ```

 During training, the script will occasionally save intermediate results into Tensorflow checkpoints, stored in `ckpt/`.
-Only the 20 most recent point are kept, you can change this number in the `keep` option, if `keep = 0`, no intermediate result is **omitted**.

 To resume to any checkpoint before performing training/testing, use `--load [checkpoint_num]` option, if `checkpoint_num < 0`, `darkflow` will load the most recent save by parsing `ckpt/checkpoint`.
-Here are a few examples:

 ```bash
 # Resume the most recent checkpoint for training